 Thai pharmacy regulations are probably pretty different to what you’re accustomed to at home, which means two things:

 Firstly, it means that drugs which are heavily-regulated elsewhere are pretty easy to get in Phuket.
-It’s not uncommon to be offered heavy-duty painkillers and other strong medications.
+It’s not uncommon to be offered heavy-duty pain relievers and other strong medications.
 If you are offered any of these, take them with caution, and only follow recommended dosages.

 Secondly, it means that drugs which might be easy to get back home may not be quite as easy to get in Thailand.
 If you require any daily medications, bring them with you.
 Though you might be able to buy them in Phuket, there’s no guarantee.